Cruciate ligament tear: Surgery, rehabilitation, costs

 What will my stay be like at Gelenk-Klinik?

 During your inpatient stay at Gelenk-Klinik you will have a single-occupancy room.
-The room has a bathroom with shower and WC.
-All rooms include towels, a bath robe and slippers.
-They further include a mini-bar and safe.
+The room has a bathroom with a shower and WC.
+All rooms include towels, a bathrobe and slippers.
+They further include a mini-bar and a safe.
 All rooms also have a television.
 You only need to bring your personal medication, comfortable clothes and sleepwear.
 After surgery you will receive 24-hour care from experienced nursing staff and experienced physiotherapists.
 The inpatient stay following the procedure is typically 3 days.
 Your family members can stay at a hotel within walking distance.
 We will gladly take care of making the reservations.

 What do I need to keep in mind after cruciate ligament surgery?

 You should elevate and ice your knee immediately after the procedure.
 The sutures will be removed about 10 days after surgery.
-At that point you may shower again.
+At that point, you may shower again.

 To avoid complications, you should rest the knee for about 6 weeks after cruciate ligament reconstruction.
 For this time, you will receive a written sick note and forearm crutches from us.
-It’s vital to use thrombosis prophylaxis until your leg returns to full weight-bearing.
+It is vital to use thrombosis prophylaxis until your leg returns to full weight-bearing.
 Extensive physical therapy is vital during this time to prevent muscle loss and the function of the knee.

 You should schedule your return flight no earlier than 10 days after surgery.
 We recommend waiting about 14 days.

 - Inpatient treatment: 3–4 days

 - Optimal local stay: 10–14 days